1kushagra2/Newbees_Elcia/README.md

 The following circuit diagram demonstrates the setup for one finger.
 This configuration is replicated for all five fingers for our assistive device as the final product.

 ## Project Status
+- We have developed the concept and idea for implementing our project and started 3D printing the model for the wearable device.
+Currently, we have implemented our product for one finger, including 3D printing the model, writing all necessary code, and assembling the flex sensor and motor driver for the finger's functionality and mobility.
+- On the software side, we have developed an app that currently features one 2-D game, which is controlled by the motion of the finger.
+- We have successfully established wireless communication between the app and the wearable device.

 ## Working Code
 The working code for the Smart Hand Mobility Assistive Device can be found in the `code` directory of this repository.
 Please refer to the `main.py` file for the implementation details.